adambard/learnxinyminutes-docs/c.html.markdown

 {
   struct rectangle my_rec = { 1, 2 }; // Fields can be initialized immediately

+  // Fields can also be initialized in an arbitrary order with the field name struct rectangle my_rec2 = {
+      .height = 2,
+      .width = 1
+  };

   // Access struct members with .
   my_rec.width = 10;
   my_rec.height = 20;